malvikasharan/APRICOT/README.md

 ###Working with APRICOT software

-Here we have provided a brief introduction to how one can use the software. **The complete documentation (manual,tutorials etc.) is hosted at http://pythonhosted.org/bio-apricot.**
+**The complete documentation (manual,tutorials etc.) is hosted at http://pythonhosted.org/bio-apricot.**

+Here we provide a brief information on obtaining and using the software.

 APRICOT is implemented in Python as a standalone and is executable on Ubuntu (and other debian-based) systems.
 The complete software package can be obtained from the GitHub repository (`$ git clone https://github.com/malvikasharan/APRICOT.git`), or can be conveniantly executed using the Docker image.